drdoctr/doctr/docs/recipes.rst

 ==============================================

-If you already have an existing tool to deploy to ``gh-pages``, you can still use Doctr to manage your deploy key and only pushing on master.
+If you already have an existing tool to deploy to ``gh-pages``, you can still use Doctr to manage your deploy key.
 Use

 .. code:: bash